FragozoLeonardo/LearnJapaneseForFree/README.md

 5. [Japanese With Anime](https://www.japanesewithanime.com/) -  Casual non textbook grammar.
 6. [Maggie Sensei](https://maggiesensei.com/) - Also casual non textbook grammar.
 7. [Kokugo Bunpo](https://www.kokugobunpou.com/) Japanese grammar as taught In Japanese schools.
-8. [Pothos Blue](https://pothos.blue/setuzokusi.htm)  - Apparently a 接続詞 (conjunction) geek.
-9. [Niwa Saburoo's Refference](https://niwasaburoo.amebaownd.com/posts/5998087) - Somewhat difficult to understand, but useful grammar outline in Japanese, has linguistics lingo.
+8. [Niwa Saburoo's Refference](https://niwasaburoo.amebaownd.com/posts/5998087) - Somewhat difficult to understand, but useful grammar outline in Japanese, has linguistics lingo.
-10. [Koten Bunpo](https://www.kotenbunpou.com/) Same as Kokugo Bunpo, but for Kobun (Classical Japanese).
+9. [Koten Bunpo](https://www.kotenbunpou.com/) Same as Kokugo Bunpo, but for Kobun (Classical Japanese).

 ## Reading

-1. [YomuJP](https://yomujp.com/)  - Not free anymore reading by JLPT levels with audio, but great transition from textbooks (if you use them) to real world Japanese.
+1. [YomuJP](https://yomujp.com/)  - Most of the readings are not free anymore but organized by JLPT levels with audio, but great transition from textbooks (if you use them) to real world Japanese.
 2. [Matcha](https://matcha-jp.com/) / [Easy Version](https://matcha-jp.com/easy)  - Tourism in Japan related magazine.
 3. [Natively](https://learnnatively.com/)  - User votation based JLPT aproximation of native content.
 4. [Web-Japan](https://web-japan.org/) Reading and watching material about Japanese culture and life, in various languages (Gov sponsored, so, take with a grain of salt).